jsphnecclia/rueph/README.md

 To see an example of Rueph in use, look at the [horoscli github](https://github.com/jsphnecclia/horoscli).

-If you run into any problems, or **functions that are in SE Library but** **not in Ruephi**, bring it up on github!
-As of now, the Rueph functions are only configured to support horoscli and a daily astrolunar calendar at www.horos.today (However, do not look in the horos.today source code for an example of Rueph, horos.today uses a proto version of Rueph that is structured differently than this FFI or the Rueph used in horoscli)
+If you run into any problems, or **functions that are in SE Library but** **not in Ruephi**, bring it up on github or (preferably!) send me an email at parkermcgowan@horos.today!
+As of now, the Rueph functions are only configured to support horoscli and a daily astrolunar calendar at www.horos.today (However, do not look in the horos.today source code for an example of Rueph, horos.today uses a proto version of Rueph that is structured differently than this repository or the Rueph used in horoscli)

 LICENSING